roberddd/batchgenie/docs/utilities.md

     ![Tag - Default or Copy Tag](images/utility_asset_browser_tag_default.gif){ .img-box align=left }

     - **New Tag**: Creates a regular tag.
     - **Copy from existing tags**: Lets you pick from a dropdown menu containing all tags from the currently selected Assets.
-Tags that are present in all of the selected assets are filtered out (since it wouldn't make sense to apply a tag that is already there).
+Tags that are present in all of the selected Assets are filtered out (since it wouldn't make sense to apply a tag that is already there).

 === "Object Triangles"
     ![Tag - Object Triangles](images/utility_asset_browser_tag_object_triangles.gif){ .img-box align=left }